 Unfortunately, often our speechlessness transforms into anger.
 We think that by being dominant and telling a child to ‘pull themselves together’ we can control the situation.
 Truth is, all we do is show the child that it is unsafe for them to show us their vulnerability.

 Emotion coaching is a process that can help all parents and teachers.
-It is research-based and creates the space for us to connect with kids and help them learn how to self-regulate and problem solve.
-It can be used in all sorts of difficult social, emotional and academic situations.
+It is research-based and creates the space for us to connect with kids and help them to learn how to self-regulate and problem solve.
+It can be used in all sorts of difficult social, emotional and academic situations and contributes significantly to emotional growth.
 It was developed by The Gottman Institute but there are many similar processes around.

 5 Steps of Emotion Coaching